8-bit-owl/uart/README.md

 ```
 test_uart
 ```
 This is the final executable and it is present at the root directory of this project.
 This repository can be cloned and the executable can be run.
 Ideally, it shouldnt be included and it should be a part of build directory.
-I just want to provide a convinient way to a user to have the executable without having a hassle of building the code and keeping the code weight low.
+I just want to provide a convinient way to a user to have the executable without having a hassle of building the code and keeping the code footprint low.